 What is GUI?

 If you are having an issue with your Verity system, please contact our service department.
-For faster resolution of your particular problem, you can fill out our online service ticket (below and on the Home Page) and someone from our tech support will give you a call.
+For a faster resolution of your particular problem, you can fill out our online service ticket (below and on the Home Page) and someone from our tech support will give you a call.